 --saturated fat deficiency

 --excessive carbs (>10 g/d, >20 g/d, >50 g/d, >100 g/d -- depending on a person's insulin and insulin sensitivity and pancreas/adipose/hormone status)

 --inflammation (excessive omega-6 oils)

-But she has a lot of stuff on Lp(a), so here's a search link for those wanting to dig super deep.
+But she has a lot of stuff on Lp(a), so here's a search link (link removed) for those wanting to dig super deep.
 For those of us wanting to cut to the chase, how best to lower Lp(a) and keep it low?
 You know what I'm gonna say, dontcha?
 You guessed it: high saturated fat from natural sources, i.e., animals, butter, coconut oil.
-The Doctor again, from another post:
+The Doctor again, from another post (link removed):

 Lp(a) Reduced By Saturated Fatty Acids and Raised by Low-Sat-Fat Diets

 Benefits of Krauss high-saturated fat diet cannot be overstated.
 Saturated fats control CETP and thus control the amount of Lp(a) individuals produce.
 In fact, when an experiment group was put on a low fat, high veggie diet, Lp(a) increased significantly by as much as 9% (Silaste ML et al Arterioscler Thromb Vasc Biol.
 2004 Mar;24(3):498-503.
 Free Full Text)

 Additionally, the low fat diet produced HIGHER oxidized LDL (OxLDL) by 27%.
 Recall the small dense LDL are less resistant to oxidation than buoyant large LDL and transform to OxLDL rapidly.